Top 10 Qualities of a Project Manager

 Plain and simple, we don't like leaders who are negative - they bring us down.
 We want leaders with enthusiasm, with a bounce in their step, with a can-do attitude.
 We want to believe that we are part of an invigorating journey - we want to feel alive.
 We tend to follow people with a can-do attitude, not those who give us 200 reasons why something can't be done.
 Enthusiastic leaders are committed to their goals and express this commitment through optimism.
 Leadership emerges as someone expresses such confident commitment to a project that others want to share his or her optimistic expectations.
 Enthusiasm is contagious and effective leaders know it.

 What is the difference between empathy and sympathy?
 Although the words are similar, they are, in fact, mutually exclusive.
 According to Norman Paul, in sympathy the subject is principally absorbed in his or her own feelings as they are projected into the object and has little concern for the reality and validity of the object's special experience.
 Empathy, on the other hand, presupposes the existence of the object as a separate individual, entitled to his or her own feelings, ideas and emotional history (Paul, 1970).
-As one student so eloquently put it, "It's nice when a project leader acknowledges that we all have a life outside of work."
+As one student so eloquently put it,

 Simply put, to enlist in another's cause, we must believe that that person knows what he or she is doing.
 Leadership competence does not however necessarily refer to the project leader's technical abilities in the core technology of the business.
 As project management continues to be recognised as a field in and of itself, project leaders will be chosen based on their ability to successfully lead others rather than on technical expertise, as in the past.
 Having a winning track record is the surest way to be considered competent.
 Expertise in leadership skills is another dimension in competence.
 The ability to challenge, inspire, enable, model and encourage must be demonstrated if leaders are to be seen as capable and competent.